fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 The instance is now in the resource pool and ready for another workflow.

-??? note "Distilled view of the resource pool :mag:"
+??? note "What is placed in the resource pool? :mag:"
     ```json
+    // Distilled version
     {
       "instanceId": "i-123456",
       "usageClass": "on-demand",
       "instanceType": "c6i.large",
     }
     ```
-    This distilled message is placed as a resource pool message in SQS.
-See below at how this is used.
+    Remember, the [resource pool](./resource-pool.md) is simply a collection of SQS queues.
+To see how this is used, see the next section.

-??? note "Sequence Diagram for Instance Deregistration and Resource Pool Placement"
+??? note "~A Closer Look :mag:~ How is the Instance Deregistered and placed in the Resource Pool? :zap:"
     ```mermaid
     sequenceDiagram
         participant Controlplane as "Release (Controlplane)"